Mashru: Etymology

 The word mashru means 'permitted', derived from mashry in Arabic, and misry (or misru) refers to a mixture in Sanskrit.
-In India, Mashru is also known under such names as bandha, patolu, telia rumal, chitki, or simply tie.
 These names generally mean 'permitted', but it is also related to the Sanskrit word misru, meaning 'mixed'.

 Texture and types

 Production and texture

 Mashru has been primarily produced in Punjab, Sindh and western parts of India.
 It is a double-layered material with a thick cotton base and covered with an almost single stranded silken warp and woof.
 Mashru is a stout, silken, warp-faced fabric textile with a variegated pattern.
 In its weaving, the loom brings the cotton yarn down and the silk fibers up.
 This produces a cloth that exhibits a silk face and cotton backing.
 Hence it was a mix of silk and cotton, although with a satin finish.
 The result is a thick and heavy cloth with less lustrous and feminine-like pure silk.

 Types

 Mashru with silk face and cotton inside was useful for various dresses and household items.
 Indigenous mashru was famous for its strength and aesthetics.
 "All 'Mushroos' wash well, especially the finer kinds..."
 There are varieties of mashru clothes, including gulbadan and sufi.
 Superior kinds of material are categorized as mashru; and lower quality are called sangi.
 Mashru is less expensive than pure silk.